denyFh/denyFh/README.md

 🤵‍♂️ **About me**

-<p>A Fresh Graduate student in computer science major at University of Jember.
-Love to spoil my eyes ✨, so I usually look around both graphic designs or maybe a film and sometimes I create some poster or banner design for my friend in need 🌄, besides that I am passionate about web designing and developing 🔥.
-I'm still green on this field, but I hope my passion can lead me to have better understanding as a frontend learner 📝.</p>
+<p>A Graduate student in computer science major.
+Love to spoil my eyes ✨ and passionate about web designing and developing 🔥 also hard learner 📝.</p>
 <br>

 ✈️ **Connect with me**